artkonekt/appshell/docs/upgrade.md

 - The `getName` method in the Theme interface is now static

+### Assets

+The configuration based assets feature has been removed.
+Hence, entries under the `ui.assets` AppShell configuration node are no longer detected and injected in the layout.

+Use the blade based header and footer include partials in your application instead.

+For more details, refer to the [Assets Documentation](assets.md).

 ### UI Data

 The `$appshell` object containing the UI config is no longer an `\stdClass` object but an instance